airr-community/ogrdbstats/docs/_build/html/_sources/install.rst.txt

     $ Rscript ogrdbstats.R --help

-Please note that Rscript will exit silently if ogrdbstats.R cannot be found.
+You can put `ogrdbstats.R` wherever you want, and refer to it with its full path when you want to run it.
+In the documentation we will always refer to it as though it is in the current directory.
+Please note that Rscript will exit silently if it cannot find `ogrdbstats.R`.